Nusrat Jahan

 Nusrat Jahan Ruhi (born 8 January 1990) is an Indian actress, producer and politician who predominantly works in Bengali cinema.
 Beside the acting career, from 2019 to 2024, Jahan has represented as the Member of Parliament, Lok Sabha from Basirhat constituency as a Trinamool Congress candidate.
 Jahan's screen debut was in Raj Chakraborty's Shotru.

-She is one of the leading and highest paid actresses of Bengali Cinema.

 Early life and education

 Nusrat Jahan was born on 8 January 1990 into a Bengali Muslim family in Calcutta (now Kolkata), West Bengal, India to Muhammed Shah Jahan and Sushma Khatun on 8 January 1990.
 She completed her schooling from Our Lady Queen of the Missions School, Kolkata and then went to college in Bhawanipur College, Kolkata graduating with a Bachelor of Commerce (Honours) degree.

+Career

 Acting career

 Jahan started her modelling career after winning the beauty contest, "Fair One Miss Kolkata" in 2010.

 She made her Tollywood debut in the 2011 film, Shotru alongside Jeet.
 After a year's hiatus, she starred in her second film, Khoka 420 (2013), with Dev.
 The same year she appeared in Khiladi, opposite Ankush Hazra.
 She appeared in two item songs, "Chicken Tandoori" from Action and "Desi Chhori" from Yoddha - The Warrior, both of which were hits and became chartbusters.
 Jahan then appeared in Sondhey Namaar Aagey, with Rahul Bose, Rituparna Sengupta and Payel Sarkar.

 In 2015, she featured in the comedy film, Jamai 420, opposite Ankush Hazra, with an ensemble cast including Payel Sarkar, Mimi Chakraborty, Soham Chakraborty and Hiran Chatterjee.
 Jahan was also a part of the theme song of BCL (Bengal Celebrity League) for the team "Midnapoor Mighities", with Dev and Sayantika Banerjee.
 Her next and last film of 2015 was Har Har Byomkesh, with Abir Chatterjee, Sohini Sarkar and Rachel White released in December 2015.
 The movie was a huge box office success.